cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 - Z: 2
 - h\_eff: 8

-Optimized example implementations of the above maps are given in
+Optimized example implementations of the above mappings are given in
 {{map-to-curve25519}} and {{map-to-edwards25519}}.

 ## Suites for curve448 and edwards448 {#suites-448}